sagrawalx/teaching/wi24_math106/content.md

 ## Exercises

 1. Let $I = \langle x^2 - y, y + x^2 - 4 \rangle$ in $\mathbb{R}[x, y]$.
     a.
-Find a Gröbner basis for $I$ with respect to lexicographic order.
+Find the reduced Gröbner basis for $I$ with respect to lexicographic order.
     a.
 Enumerate the points of $V(I)$.
 1. Let $I = \langle x^2 + y^2 + z^2 - 1, x^2 + z^2 - y, x - z \rangle$ in $\mathbb{C}[x, y, z]$.
     a.
-Find a Gröbner basis for $I$ with respect to lexicographic order.
+Find the reduced Gröbner basis for $I$ with respect to lexicographic order.
     a.
 Enumerate the points of $V(I)$.
 1. Enumerate the points of $V(x^2 + y^2 + z^2 - 1, x^2 + y^2 + z^2 - 2x, 2x - 3y - z)$.
 1. Let $I = \langle y - x^2 , xz - y^2 \rangle$ in $\mathbb{R}[x, y, z]$.
     a.
-Find a Gröbner basis for $I$ with respect to colexicographic order.
+Find the reduced Gröbner basis for $I$ with respect to colexicographic order.
     a.
 Sketch a picture of $V(I)$.
 1. Let $I \subseteq k[x_1, \dotsc, x_n]$ be an ideal.
 Let $G_{\mathrm{grlex}}$ and $G_{\mathrm{grevlex}}$ be the reduced Gröbner bases of $I$ with respect to graded lexicographic order and graded reverse lexicographic order, respectively.
 Must $G_{\mathrm{grlex}}$ and $G_{\mathrm{grevlex}}$ have the same number of elements?
 1. Suppose $a, b, c$ are real numbers satisfying the following equations.
     $$ \begin{aligned} a + b + c &= 3 \\ a^2 + b^2 + c^3 &= 5 \\ a^3 + b^3 + c^3 &= 7 \end{aligned} $$
     a.
 What is $a^4 + b^4 + c^4$?
     a.
 What is $a^5 + b^5 + c^5$?
     a.
 Can you find a formula for $a^k + b^k + c^k$ for any positive integer $k$?
-(I haven't yet figured out how to do this.)
 1. Explain in your own words why it makes sense to say that Buchberger's algorithm for finding reduced Gröbner bases simultaneously generalizes both (i) the euclidean algorithm for finding greatest common divisors of single variable polynomials, and (ii) the row reduction algorithm for solving homogeneous linear systems of equations.
 Hint: You might find it helpful to read through the exercises [above](#gröbner-bases), even if you haven't finished doing all of them yet.

 # Affine Nullstellensatz